Kinto/kinto-megaphone/README.rst

     pip install kinto-megaphone

+Then, you'll want to add a listener.

+The kinto-megaphone listener is called CollectionTimestampListener and it notifies megaphone with the new collection timestamp every time it changes.
+If talking to megaphone fails, it will abort the request (including rollback the changes made in the request).

-Then, you'll want to add a listener. kinto-megaphone only offers one kind of listener right now, but that could change later.
+kinto-megaphone only offers this one kind of listener right now, but that could change later.

 Add it using configuration like::